+maiotic an itemic required of transfer etaderite to apply for adminesion

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Yes
+D5 High school transcript Х

-D5 College transcript(s) Yes
+D5 College transcript(s) Х

-D5 Essay or personal statement Yes
+D5 Essay or personal statement х

-D5 Interview Yes
+D5 Interview Х

-D5 Standardized test scores Yes
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) Yes
+D5 Statement of good standing from prior institution(s) х

-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required N/A of transfer applicants, specify (on a 4.0 scale): IN/A

+D7 If a minimum college grade point average is required of N/A transfer applicants, specify (on a 4.0 scale): IN/A

-D8 List any other application requirements specific to transfer applicants: None
+D8 List any other application requirements specific to transfer applicants:

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column

+COIGITII.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall None 4/15 5/15 5/29 No
+D9 Fall None Apr.
+15 May 15 May 29 no

 D9 Winter

-D9 Spring None 10/29 11/19 12/6 No
+D9 Spring None Oct.
+29 Nov.
+19 Dec.
+6 no

 D9 Summer